 Finsbury Food Group commits to adopting a proactive approach to tackling hidden labour exploitation.
 Hidden labour exploitation is exploitation of job applicants or workers by third party individuals or gangs other than the employer or labour provider, including rogue individuals working within these businesses but without the knowledge of management.
-It includes forced labour and human trafficking for labour exploitation; payment for work-finding services and work-related exploitation such as forced use of accommodation.
-It is understood that it is often well hidden by the perpetrators with victims, if they perceive of themselves as such, reluctant to come forward.
+It includes forced labour and human trafficking for labour exploitation; payment for workfinding services and work-related exploitation such as forced use of accommodation.
+It is understood that it is often well hidden by the perpetrators

-This policy applies to all sites that form part of Finsbury Food Group.
+This policy applies to all sites in the UK that form part of Finsbury Food Group.

 The Group Human Resources Director has overall responsibility for this policy.
 Company Directors, Site Leaders and HR Team members have specific responsibilities for various aspects of this policy.